Marine shorelines

 • Nooksack

-The Nooksack Unit extends from the Nooksack River estuary north to WDFW's Tennant Lake Unit.
+The Nooksack Unit of Whatcom Wildlife Area extends from the Nooksack River estuary north to WDFW's Tennant Lake Unit.
 Together these units protect the eastern bank of the Nooksack River from its mouth to Ferndale, as well as most of Tennant and Silver creeks.
 Native riparian vegetation and tidally influenced habitats are under restoration for salmon and waterfowl, and approximately 100 acres of corn is planted annually with 10 percent of the crop left standing as winter waterfowl forage.
 A 1.5 mile, dike-top trail offers walking opportunities along the Nooksack River.

 • Oyhut